Low Calorie Flour Alternatives

 Kamut Flour (337 kcal per 100g):

-Derived from an ancient wheat grain, this flour is known for its buttery, nutty flavor.
+Derived from an ancient wheat grain, kamut flour is known for its buttery, nutty flavor.
 It has a high protein, high fiber, low-calorie nutritional profile and is the best low-calorie flour substitute.
 It adds a delicious nutty, almond-like, and buttery flavor to bakery products and can be pre-soaked and used in salads and pasta as well

 Low Calorie Flours Used to Make Rotis in ROTIMATIC